-To receive maximum benefit from clinical education and eliminate the possibility of biases, students will not be allowed to complete clinical education experiences at sites where they or a family member are or have been employed.
-Also, students will not be allowed to complete clinical education experiences at sites with which they have signed scholarship agreements or where they have completed physical therapy experiences, including volunteer, observation, work, and previous clinical experiences.
-Students are expected to self-report to their assigned DCE if they are ineligible to complete a clinical education education experience at a specific site.
+To receive maximum benefit from CE and eliminate the possibility of bias, students will not be allowed to complete CE experiences at sites where they or a family member are or have been employed.
+Also, students will not be allowed to complete CE experiences at sites with which they have signed scholarship agreements or where they have completed physical therapy experiences, including volunteer, observation, work, or prior CE experiences.
+Students are expected to self-report to their assigned DCE if they are ineligible to complete a CE experience at a specific site.
+Exceptions to this policy will be made on a case-by-case basis.